David-Manniche/TheMarket/readme.txt

 Bug :
     => 035273 - Display un-branded filter option when brand is not mandatory.
     => 035315 - Brand mandatory for import/export based on settings.

+Bug :
+    => #035283 - for non branded product- if return request is raised then getting blank for brand